Tomb Raider Underperform

 I knew that P1 would be different in many ways to its PS2 sequels, which were my first experiences with anything Megaten related.
 This didn’t really bother me; while I have few hardcore, 1st person dungeon based RPGs under my belt, I am at the point in my gaming life where I can cope with most foreign genre conventions without feeling confused or overwhelmed.

 Sure enough, P1 is a bit confusing at first.
-There are many parameters involved in any given battle, and the game does little to hold your hand along the way. → Nobody puts article in a corner.
+There are many parameters involved in any given battle, and the game does little to hold your hand along the way. → Gotta get down on Friday.

 IGN Hits A New Low